thompson-dean/AndroidBasics-JetpackCompose/README.md

 # Android Developer

-## Jetpack Compse Course
+## Jetpack Compose Course

-#### Studying through Android Developers official Jetpack Compose Course:
+#### Studying through Android Developer's official Jetpack Compose Course:
-Excited to see how it differs from SwiftUI.
-Also very excited to be using Kotlin!
+Excited to see how it differs from SwiftUI - Also excited to be using Kotlin!

 https://developer.android.com/courses/android-basics-compose/course